adEGeD3Lf/SectorTimerClock/readme_en.md

 ### History & Favorites

 Frequently used durations and times can be saved with the **Save** button (up to 20 entries, auto-sorted).
 Items added to **Favorites** appear in the right-click menu for one-click launch.
-Favorites can be reordered and deleted.
+Favorites can be reordered by drag & drop and deleted.

 **Default favorites:**
 - 5 minutes remaining